Blog

 By Dan Timmerman | March 8, 2026 | 0 Comments

 If you hold a measured loft constant, but you add more fill to it, density goes up and insulation goes up.
-That is misunderstood as higher density is warmer, which is not true.
+That is misunderstood as higher density is warmer.
 If we reverse it and hold the fill quantity constant but reduce loft, density goes up and insulation goes down.
-The correct […]
+The correct conclusion would be that, […]

 Re-elavuation of down insulation, post moisture testing